 Since our formation in late Spring 2016, the CRC has…

-- Sparked a vigorous campaign to waive student fees for graduate employees and organized a mass walkout around the issue (coverage including this front page story, the Colorado Independent, and Colorado Public Radio)
+- Sparked a vigorous campaign to waive student fees for graduate employees and organized a mass walkout around the issue (coverage including this front page story, the Colorado Independent, Colorado Public Radio, and Washington Post)

 - Secured a 19.8% raise for TAs since the CRC started in 2016 (front page story)

 - Won transparency on the 2014 Graduate Student Social Climate survey (front page story), holding admin accountable for unreasonable delay and dishonesty around it

 - Helped our members win thousands of dollars of overdue wages, in consultation with an employment lawyer, and developed a web app to streamline the process of initiating the legal process to recover stolen wages at CU

 - Researched how our benefits compare to other universities, found that we're the only Pac-12 university that fails to provide any paid parental leave (front page story)

 - Earned unanimous support from the Boulder Faculty Assembly faculty support (pdf document) that calls for "even more decisive, aggressive, and rapid action" to meet the local living wage standard